 You did.

-She made the national news, and I would love to give her name out.
+Sean, let me, if it's okay, she made the national news, and I would love to give her name out.

-People can Google it, and it'll come up first, and she they can read the story because this time of year, what I really want out of this conversation is to help others if they're grieving.
+People can Google it, and it'll come up first, and they can read the story because this time of year, what I really want out of this conversation is to help others if they're grieving.

-And the story about her is extremely positive and upbeat, and I think a lot of people would get something out of it.
+And I think a lot of people would get something out of it.

-The story will come up in the Palm Beach Post, the Daytona newspaper, USA Today, and they'll be able to understand a little bit more about her life.
+If they just Google Lauren, L-A-U-R-N, my last name, Sullivan, and put in Jupiter, Florida, the story will come up in the Palm Beach Post, the Daytona newspaper, USA Today, and they'll be able to understand a little bit more about her life.

 Well, you're in our prayers this holiday season.